Plenty-DeFi/PLY-indexer/README.md

-# Plenty Analytics Indexer
+# Plenty Indexer

-A microservices based indexer to provide analytics across Plenty's AMM.
+A microservices based indexer to provide data to plenty network.

 ## Steps to run